 One excellent bus route, a circular loop via Buttermere and Honister, is possibly the most scenic in England.

-Keswick is the best place to stay using public transport if you are looking for adventure activities, rugged hiking, and dramatic scenery.
+Keswick is the best place to stay if you want adventure activities, rugged hiking, and dramatic scenery – and you want to do it all without a car.

 WHAT TO DO FROM KESWICK?

-Go Ghyll Scrambling – one of our favourite non-hiking activities in the Lake District.
+Go Ghyll Scrambling – This is one of our favourite non-hiking activities in the Lake District and involves scrambling down waterfalls in protective gear.

 Hike Scafell Pike on the Corridor Route – Take the 78 bus (30 minutes) to Seatoller and walk up England’s highest mountain via the Corridor Route.

-Kayak on Derwentwater – Kayaks and boats can be hired on the waterfront at Keswick.
+Kayak on Derwentwater – Kayaks and boats can be hired on the waterfront at Keswick, which is a lovely way to see the lakes.

-Scramble up Blencathra – Take the bus to Scales and ascend Blencathra via Sharp Edge, the most challenging of the grade 1 scrambles in the Lake District.
+Scramble up Blencathra – Take the bus to Scales and ascend Blencathra via Sharp Edge, the most challenging grade 1 scrambles in the Lake District.

 Grasmere – The Lake District’s prettiest village is 30 minutes on the 555 bus.
 Try gingerbread and explore Wordsworth Cottage.